Table of contents

 If a search engine detects misuse, it will lower the search rank of your Trustpilot’s pages.

 The easiest and most reliable way to show your reviews and link to your Trustpilot page is to use our TrustBoxes on your website’s pages.

 TrustBoxes are our embedded widgets - They are easy to use and show your most recent reviews, TrustScore, and star rating.
-Using our SEO TrustBoxes makes you eligible for rich snippets and boosts your search results.
+Using our SEO TrustBoxes makes you eligible for review snippets and boosts your search results.

 Link to your Trustpilot page via your own links

 You can add links to your Trustpilot page from any high-quality website, such as your website, a widget on your website, your blog, your social media profiles, or your Google My Business page.
 Remember to use the correct url for your Trustpilot page when setting up your links.

 a href="[your Trustpilot page]" target="_blank"> <img src="https://images-static.trustpilot.com/api/logos/light-bg/120x14.png" alt="Trustpilot"/> </a>